Pivoting & Tunneling

 Create the forwarding

-Then modify /etc/proxychains.conf
+Then modify /etc/proxychains.conf in local machine

 Reverse Dynamic SOCKS Proxy